shoheiyokoyama/LLDB-Debugging/DBug/README.md

 ### Change animation behavior

-The `Dbag` project is an app that button moves according to the values ​​of `currentDirection` and `currentPoint`.
+The [DBag](https://github.com/shoheiyokoyama/LLDBDebugging/tree/master/DBug/DBug) project is an app that button moves according to the values ​​of `currentDirection` and `currentPoint`.

 Before running the animation, you can change animation behavior by changing the value at runtime.